jonturner53/gads/README.md

 This repository holds the components of a web site titled Graph Algorithms and Data Structures.
-It includes tutorial material explaining the various algorithms as well as real implementations that showing how they work.
+The site includes tutorial material covering a variety of algorithms, as well as real implementations showing how they work.
-It also includes a web application that is used to run the algorithms in a browser with text output displayed in a browser window.
+It also includes a web application that is used to run the algorithms in a browser.